 Departments of Earth and Planetary Sciences and Marine and Coastal Sciences

-Board of Governors Professor and Director of the Rutgers Energy Institute
+Board of Governors Professor and Founding Director of the Rutgers Energy Institute

 After graduating from the University of British Columbia and doing a 9 month post-doc at the University of Rhode Island, I was hired at the Brookhaven National Laboratory as staff scientist in the newly formed Oceanographic and Atmospheric Sciences Division.
 I worked there for 23 years and developed the field of environmental biophysics.
 In 1998 I moved my research group to Rutgers University.
 In 2007 I was elected to the National Academy of Science for my research on the global carbon cycle.

 History of Earth Systems 11:628:476:01 (Marine and Coastal Sciences – Undergrad.)